An Effective GoAccess Setup For Static Sites

 GET aren't legit

 I hope this helps people looking for privacy-friendly ways to look at their site analytics.
 It's written for Hugo, but it uses nginx logs, so it can be modified for any type of site.

 Thanks for reading this!
-If you liked it, feel free to share it to places that will also like it.
+If you liked it, feel free to share it with places that will also like it.
 If you are so inclined, you can buy me a Ko-Fi (other ways to donate are available as well).
 If you have any questions or comments, you can contact me in various ways, and I'll do my best to help you out.
 Follow me on Twitter to be notified of future posts and hear my thoughts.